RavenAlexander/SBA-Express-Server-App/README.md

 - Interact with a self-made API through HTML forms.

 # Languages and Tools Used
-HTML, JS, Node.JS, Express, EJS (view engine)
+HTML, JS, CSS, NodeJS, Express, EJS (view engine)

+# You must download these dependencies:
+npm i express ejs body-parser nodemon

+Run `nodemon server.js` to start the server and view the browser page.

+# Blockers:
+The app is not fully functional because I didn't have enough time to solve some of the interactive requests, but I do provide code commentary to reflect that.

 ## Disclaimer:
-If you click on "Download Recipe" you won't get an actual recipe.
+If you click on "Download Recipe" button you won't get an actual recipe.
 Instead you'll get an image of a cat.
 Enjoy